oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 An instance of a structured type must have a finite representation that includes all its properties.
 These properties are either integral parts of the instance or references to instances.
-In the first case, the integral parts must be represented as part of the overall representation.
+In the first case the integral parts must be represented as part of the overall representation.
 These integral parts are modeled as [structural properties](#StructuralProperty) and [containment navigation properties](#ContainmentNavigationProperty).